PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 * Small open economy or partially/closed economy
 * Fixed baseline spending level or not

-In all of the specifications of `OG-USA`, we use a two-stage fixed point algorithm to solve for the equilibrium solution.
+In all of the specifications of `OG-Core`, we use a two-stage fixed point algorithm to solve for the equilibrium solution.
 The solution is mathematically characterized by $2JS$ equations and $2JS$ unknowns.
 The most straightforward and simple way to solve these equations would be a multidimensional root finder.
 However, because each of the equations is highly nonlinear and depends on all of the $2JS$ variables (low sparsity) and because the dimensionality $2JS$ is high, standard root finding methods are not tractable.

 Our approach is to choose the minimum number of macroeconomic variables in an outer loop in order to be able to solve the household's $2JS$ Euler equations in terms of only the $\bar{n}_{j,s}$ and $\bar{b}_{j,s+1}$ variables directly, holding all other variables constant.
 The household system of Euler equations has a provable root solution and is orders of magnitude more tractable (less nonlinear) to solve holding these outer loop variables constant.